Travel advice for Greece

 One of the warmest Greek islands to visit in February, Crete comes recommended for offering exhilarating hikes and walks, world-class wine, and true wonders of the ancient world — hello Knossos!
 Put simply, there are plenty of reasons cosmopolitan Crete is one of Greece’s best-loved islands.

 So, to enjoy them without the hassle of queuing for hours and navigating big crowds, visiting Athens in February is recommended.
+Planning a longer stay in Athens?
+Explore the best places to stay in Athens.

-Held in the run-up to Easter, Apokreas — Greece's Carnival season — reaches a heady climax on last the Sunday before Lent and closes on Ash Monday.
+Held in the run-up to Easter, Apokreas—Greece's Carnival season—reaches a heady climax on the last Sunday before Lent and closes on Ash Monday.

-From travel safety to visa requirements, discover the best tips for traveling to Greece
+From travel safety to visa requirements, discover the best tips for visiting Greece

 written by